evangowan/paleo_sea_level/proxy_based_sea_level/readme.md

 Data contained here
 =============

 I have included a number of records in order to make comparisons of various proxy records.
-The scripts included here will extract this data and make plots in order to compare the records.
+The example scripts included here will extract this data and make plots in order to compare the records.

 Age boundaries